Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Validation of the M 3 Protocol with DMRG Validation of the M3 Protocol with DMRG

-\paragraph{Ten‐rung validation.} At $L=10$ (Fig.~\ref{fig:10rung-pair-DMRG}), the same trends intensify: the mitigated cumulative distribution recovers the top end almost perfectly but overshoots more strongly at small $p$, as the ratio of observed to total states shrinks further.
-The MI panel shows excellent alignment between mitigated and ideal curves at high thresholds, with growing deviation only in the deep tails.
-All three MI traces nonetheless bracket the exact entropy closely, underscoring that, even in large Hilbert spaces, the MI‐based truncation remains a robust approximation method.
+At $\nr=10$ (Fig.~\ref{fig:10rung-pair-DMRG}), the same trends intensify: the mitigated cumulative distribution recovers the top end almost perfectly but overshoots more strongly at small $p$, as the ratio of observed to total states shrinks further.
+The mutual information panel shows excellent alignment between mitigated and ideal curves at high thresholds, with growing deviation only in the deep tails.
+All three mutual information traces nonetheless bracket the exact entropy closely, underscoring that, even in large Hilbert spaces, the mutual information‐based truncation remains a robust approximation method.